LEAGUE7QC/LEAGUE7QC.github.io/docs/tryout-season.md

 ### 2.2 Schedule
 - Match timing will be arranged by players themselves with their assigned observers (see Section 4).
-- Matches can be played any day of the week, with the following time restrictions:
+- All matches MUST be played during the following designated peak hours:
-  - Weekdays: 8pm - 10pm
+  - Weekdays: 6pm - 10pm local time
-  - Weekends: 12pm - 10pm
+  - Weekends: 2pm - 10pm local time
+  - These peak hours are mandatory to ensure fair queue times and balanced matchmaking for all participants.
+- Players must coordinate with their assigned observers to schedule matches within these strict time frames.
+- No matches are allowed outside of these designated peak hours unless explicitly authorized by staff due to exceptional circumstances.
+- If a player cannot participate during these peak hours due to persistent conflicts, they must contact staff immediately to discuss their situation and potential solutions.
 - Players must submit scores for 1 match per week.

 ## 3. Player Registration